 The AZTA does not authorize or credential teachers; it isn't the AZTA’s function to decide whether or not someone is qualified to teach Zen.
 Instead, its membership criteria are intended to ensure that new members possess a body of experience sufficient to make them true peers to fellow members and valuable participants in AZTA interactions.

-If you're looking for a Zen teacher or a Zen center where you can practice, the AZTA Centers list may be a good place to start.
+If you're looking for a Zen teacher or a Zen center where you can practice, the AZTA Members list may be a good place to start.
 Please bear in mind, however, that it's far from comprehensive.
 It omits teachers who haven't chosen to apply, former members, members who wish to remain anonymous, and people who don't satisfy our minimum standards for membership.

 If you wish to join the AZTA, please see the membership page for information on how to apply.